 Included in the itinerary are a variety of walks.
 These walks can be on paved surfaces, uneven sandy dunes or rocky terrain and are always accompanied by your experienced guide.
 Each walk is paced with time for your guide to interpret the environment around you.
 On some walks, it is vital to keep within the group in case of an animal encounter.
 When in the Okavango Delta we travel by mokoro canoe.
-These are traditional dug-out canoes and we may have to walk in the shallows to board at water level.
+These are traditional dug-out canoes and may require walking in the shallows to board at water level.

-The accommodation will range from chalet style lodges through to permanent tented lodges with ensuite facilities.
-There may be a bar/restaurant available and some lodges may have a swimming pool.
-When in the Okavango you will have 2 nights wild camping.
+The majority of nights you will be camping, with the exception of 5 nights when in the towns, we are in guesthouses and hotels.
+Designated campsites have showers and some have a bar or swimming pool.
+2 nights in the delta we wild camp.
+You will need to put your tent up, and help pack up the truck in the mornings.
 Most of the meals are prepared by the guides and it is good group etiquette to help with preparation and washing up on these days and this is usually done on rotation - it's all part of the adventure and when everyone puts in a little effort the trip runs smoothly.
 This journey is suitable for the adventure traveller looking to experience some of Africa's most special safari experiences.